cpcsdk/rust.cpclib/docs/bndbuild/index.md

 - `rm` to delete files
 - `xfer` to transfer to the CPC with the M4 card
 - `extern` to launch any command available on the machine

+## Templating

+A jinja-like templating is used to generate the final yaml file : <https://docs.rs/minijinja/latest/minijinja/syntax/index.html>.